Trigeminal Neuralgia’s Association with TMJ Pain

 What is Trigeminal Neuralgia?

 Trigeminal neuralgia (TN) is a facial pain disorder symptomized by excruciating, sudden and recurrent facial nerve pain.
 It is often triggered by routine, daily activities and is localized to one side of the face.
 Fortunately, it is a rare face pain condition.
+It is a disorder of the trigeminal nerve.
 Individuals with TN require specialized care to manage symptoms and improve their quality of life.

 How Common or Rare is Trigeminal Neuralgia?